Structural constraints to compare phenomenal experience: Layers of Experience

 The operation $\odot$ corresponds to an accumulation of vertices and edges of two, or more, layers and multilayers of experience.
-This is interpreted as \emph{experienced together}, or forming a new unitary experiential content.
-The combination becomes a new layer with more colours (i.e. aspects) than the original ones.
-This operation can also be interpreted as occurring in actuality, i.e. having two layers or multilayers of experience with the potential to interact, $\odot$ means that they are indeed interacting.
+This is also interpreted as \emph{experienced together} or forming a new unitary experiential content, as well as occurring in actuality, i.e. having two layers or multilayers of experience with the potential to interact; $\odot$ means that they are indeed interacting.
 The reader may also notice that this operation is commutative.

-As such, our multilayer structure allows us to model the complexification of experiences via the composition of coloured layers.
-This allows us to explore the comparison among layers of experiences at several scales.
+The following is an application of the proposed model for a well-known example to show the concept of \textit{multistability} in Psychology.